 There’s even for-profit clinics with proprietary evaluations and treatments that will charge thousands of dollars to use a brain scanner to not just diagnose ADHD, but also tell you which of the six subtypes you have – and that’s just for the evaluation while treatment costs extra.

-But despite all of the above, over the past 10 years in practice I have since seen many people with ADHD that I’ve evaluated and helped.
+But despite all of the above, now with over 12 years in practice, I have since seen many people with ADHD that I’ve evaluated and helped.
 What has been affirmed through my experience is that ADHD is real, exists outside of the context of “normal” distractibility, and that it causes true disability.
 Thankfully, the evaluation is pretty simple and uncomplicated, generally only requiring a reliable history.
 Further confirmation can be done with standardized psychological and educational testing.
 No other tests are needed for diagnosis, including unnecessary brain scans which have not been validated as reliable enough as a diagnostic tool.

 One issue is that the most common treatment for ADHD is daily medication, and as most people are diagnosed as children, it’s a daily medication for children.
 And not just any medication, it’s an amphetamine, a controlled substance regulated by the DEA because of its potential for abuse.
 In addition, compared to other diagnoses that can be made for children, such as Depression or Anxiety disorders, in those situations psychotherapy is usually the first line of treatment instead of medication.
 Okay, so why is medication the first option with ADHD?